There might come a time when you will have to help care for your parents. In fact, that time might already be here.

 Step 2: Agree on payment and create a contract

-To legitimize your caregiving arrangement with parents, start by agreeing on your caregiver pay rate.
+To legitimize your eldercare arrangement with parents, start by agreeing on your caregiver pay rate.
 The median pay in the U.S. for a professional home health aide is $24 an hour, according to the Genworth Cost of Care Survey.
 Your parents would have to pay around this much to hire someone, so your family caregiver pay could realistically be in the range of $20 to $30.

 Once you and your parents agree on an hourly rate, put it in writing.
 The agreement doesn’t have to be drafted by an attorney, Miller says.
 Just make sure that the contract states what services you agree to provide and what your parents agree to pay for those services.
 You and your parents will need to sign and date the contract.
 If the services you provide or the amount your parents are willing to pay changes, you’ll need to write a new contract.